-Weapon Teams (WTs) are MMCs that represent heavier or more specialized weapons along with their crew.
+ATG 6 Weapon Teams (WTs) are MMCs that represent heavier or more specialized weapons along with their crew.
 They are on 3/4" counters that show the crew firing the weapon, such as a heavy machine gun, anti-tank gun or mortar.
 The crew manning these weapons often represent the best soldiers in the company and hence have better Morale, can Self-Rally (SR), and possess other unique advantages.
-Weapon Teams cannot be carried or fired by other units, but have their own Movement Factor (MF) and IFP or HE-equivalent, depending on weapon type.
+WTs cannot be carried or fired by other units, but have their own Movement Factor (MF) and IFP or HE-equivalent, depending on weapon type.
 Non-MG Weapon Teams marked with a gun size greater than 13mm cannot set up in or enter Buildings (Huts, Stone/Heavy Construction and Wooden/Light Construction Buildings), or cross hexside terrain.
 WTs cannot possess or fire SWs.
 WTs cannot enter Melee.
 If engaged in Melee, non-MG WTs defend with a nominal FP of one (1), and cannot counterattack.
 WTs depicting a MG can defend and counterattack with their full IFP.
 If a WT is eliminated, its weapon is considered destroyed and cannot be captured or re-crewed as SWs can.
+To be clear, WTs depicting machine guns cannot enter Melee (i.e., move into a Melee hex), but can defend and counterattack with their full IFP.

-WTs with a red arrow in the corner of their counter can only fire in the direction defined by the arrow, as explained in the section on ordnance (14.0).
+WTs with a red arrow in the corner of their counter can only fire in the direction defined by the arrow, as ex- 9 plained in the section on ordnance (14.0).
 They need to change facing to fire at enemies outside their arc of fire.
 They can change facing within their hex at a cost of 1 MP per two vertices pivoted.
 During an impulse, all ordnance-firing WTs can rotate/pivot, up to their MF, and fire, which incurs a +1 penalty on the OFT-and is permitted when conducting Opportunity Fire (5.3) with the same +1 penalty-or they can face any direction after entering a new hex.
 Place a Moved marker on a WT that pivots and a Fired marker on one that fires or pivots and fires.
-If a WT fires ordnance it has a boxed value next to its Morale; this is the HE-equivalent, and it's the Firepower the WT's ordnance (gun) uses to attack non-vehicle targets on which it has scored a hit.
+1145 If a WT fires ordnance it has a boxed value next to its Morale; this is the HE-equivalent, and it's the Firepower the WT's ordnance (gun) uses to attack non-vehicle targets on which it has scored a hit.
 If "N x" precedes the HE-equivalent, "N" is the number of times the WT's ordnance can fire in its impulse.
 A WT that can fire its gun more than once can fire its gun at more than one target in the same impulse but the targets must be in the same hex or an adjacent hex.
 WTs cannot Close Assault (17.1) vehicles.

 WTs fire separately from other units in their hex, even when firing during the same impulse.
 Some WTs (indicated in each module) cannot move.
-They use their Movement Factor to pivot within their hex, as described above.
-WTs cannot use Dou- 08 ble-Time Movement (6.2) or Low Crawl (6.3).
+They use their MF to pivot within their hex, as described above.
+WTs cannot use Double-Time Movement (6.2) or Low Crawl (6.3).
+1.8 EVENT MARKERS

-1.8 Event Markers Some scenarios include Event Markers.
-These markers, when activated, initiate special events (such as unexpected reinforcements, story-telling elements, etc.) that bring the scenario to life.
+Some scenarios include Event Markers.
+These markers. when activated, initiate special events (such as unexpected reinforcements, story-telling elements, etc.) that bring the scenario to life.
 There are two types of Event Markers in LnLT: Occupation and Line of Sight.